ssmlee04/blog/_posts/2015-07-06-some-useful-git-commands-and-configurations.md

 ### Misc

 * If the folder is empty, it will not be added into project.
-But you might want to do something like this:
+But you might want to do something like this to add a empty folder:

 * [How can I add an empty directory to a Git repository?](http://stackoverflow.com/a/932982/1355175)